hadinh1306/lazy_investor/README.md

 ## 📊 How to Use

-1. **Enter your parameters:**
+1. **Enter your investment parameters:**
+   - **Scenario Name**: Give your strategy a memorable name (e.g., "Weekly $500 DCA")
-   - Initial Savings Amount: Your lump sum to invest
+   - **Initial Savings Amount**: Your lump sum to invest
-   - Annual Savings Interest Rate: Interest rate on your savings account (compounded daily)
+   - **Annual Savings Interest Rate**: Interest rate on your savings account (compounded daily)
-   - Investment Amount per Period: Fixed amount to invest each period
+   - **Investment Amount per Period**: Fixed amount to invest each period (set to 0 for savings-only)
-   - Investment Frequency: How often you invest (weekly/biweekly/monthly)
+   - **Investment Frequency**: Choose from:
+     - Twice a week (every 3.5 days)
+     - Weekly (every 7 days)
+     - Every two weeks (every 14 days)
+     - Monthly (every 30 days)
-   - Period Start/End Date: Investment timeframe
+   - **Period Start/End Date**: Investment timeframe
-   - ETF Ticker Symbol: Stock/ETF to invest in (e.g., VFV.TO, SPY, QQQ)
+   - **ETF Ticker Symbol**: Stock/ETF to invest in (e.g., VFV.TO, SPY, QQQ)

-2. **Click "Calculate Returns"** to run the simulation
+2. **Click "Calculate & Save"** to run the simulation and save the scenario

-3. **Review the results:**
+3. **Compare scenarios:**
+   - View all saved scenarios in a side-by-side comparison table
+   - See which scenario has the best return rate (highlighted automatically)
+   - Select scenarios using checkboxes to visualize on the interactive chart
+   - Compare total value over time across multiple strategies

+4. **Download detailed data:**
+   - Click "Download CSV" to export daily breakdown for selected scenarios
+   - CSV includes 13 columns with comprehensive metrics:
+     - Daily interest earned, cumulative interest
+     - Investment transactions, share purchases
-   - Summary metrics showing total returns and return rate
+     - Portfolio value, total returns, return rates
-   - Detailed breakdown of savings vs. investment performance
-   - Complete investment history with dates and prices
+   - Use the expandable info section to see column definitions

 ## 📈 Example Use Case

 **Scenario:** You receive a $26,000 tax return and want to invest it in VFV.TO (Vanguard S&P 500 ETF).

-**Strategy:**
+You're considering different DCA strategies.

+**Compare multiple strategies:**

+1. **"Weekly $500"**
-- Park the money in a 4.5% APY savings account
+   - Park money in 2.5% APY savings account
    - Invest $500 every week into VFV.TO
-- Run for the full year (2024-01-01 to 2024-12-31)
+   - Period: 2025-01-01 to 2025-10-31

+2. **"Twice a week $250"**
+   - Same savings account (2.5% APY)
+   - Invest $250 twice a week into VFV.TO
+   - Same period

+3. **"Every two weeks $1000"**
+   - Same savings account (2.5% APY)
+   - Invest $1,000 every two weeks into VFV.TO
+   - Same period

-**The calculator shows:**
+**What the calculator shows:**

+- **Comparison table**: Side-by-side metrics for all three strategies
+- **Best performer**: Automatically highlights which strategy has the highest return rate
+- **Visual comparison**: Interactive line chart showing how total value evolves over time for each strategy
+- **Detailed insights**:
-- How much interest you earned on your savings
+  - How much interest you earned on savings for each strategy
   - How many shares you accumulated at different prices
   - Your total return combining both savings interest and investment gains
-- Whether this strategy outperformed a lump sum investment
+  - Daily breakdown via CSV export for deeper analysis

+This allows you to make an informed decision based on actual market data rather than just theory.

 ## 🛠️ Dependencies

 - **streamlit** (>=1.50.0) - Web app framework
-- **pandas** (>=2.3.3) - Data manipulation
+- **pandas** (>=2.3.3) - Data manipulation and analysis
-- **yfinance** (>=0.2.66) - Stock/ETF data fetching
+- **yfinance** (>=0.2.66) - Stock/ETF data fetching from Yahoo Finance
+- **plotly** (>=5.18.0) - Interactive charting and visualizations

 ## 🤝 Contributing